xhafan/blog/_posts/2018-12-04-rewrite-a-legacy-application-using-ddd-tdd-.net-and-coreddd-library.md

 ### <a name="rewrite_as_new_app"></a>Incrementally rewriting a legacy application problematic parts as a new ASP.NET Core MVC application

-Add a new ASP.NET Core MVC project into the solution (let's call it _AspNetCoreMvcApp_ project), and follow this [tutorial](https://github.com/xhafan/coreddd/wiki/ASP.NET-Core) to add CoreDdd into it.
+Add a new ASP.NET Core MVC project into the solution (let's call the project _AspNetCoreMvcApp_), and follow this [tutorial](https://github.com/xhafan/coreddd/wiki/ASP.NET-Core) to add CoreDdd into it.
 Don't create a new NHibernate configurator class, but reference `CoreDddSharedNhibernateConfigurator` from the _CoreDddShared_ project.
 Copy `hibernate.cfg.xml` from _LegacyWebFormsApp_ project into _AspNetCoreMvcApp_ project and make sure `Legacy` database is used in the connection string.
 The application will also partially reuse the domain code and the create new ship command/command handler.

 Create a new controller `ManageShipsController` with an empty method `CreateNewShip`:
 ```c#